-Suing the Government in Pennsylvania
+Suing the Government for Personal Injuries in Pennsylvania

 Many people wrongly assume that the law prohibits you from suing the government in Pennsylvania if you were injured on public property or by a government worker.
 This is not completely accurate.
 While the government does enjoy a measure of immunity from liability for injury victims’ damages, it is not immune in every circumstance.
 There are many types of cases in which you can seek recovery for your damages from the state or local municipality.